 TWO: The Mysterious Elvis Escape Helicopter Theory

 First things first: the photo is not from 1977.
 The height of the bushes, trees or whatever they are, along the front of the house is consistent with the height of the bushes, trees or hedges, after it was turned into an historic landmark attraction, not at the time of the legendary musicians death.
 When Elvis passed the greenery along the front of Graceland mansion was quite a bit taller.
-At some point in the years after his death they were either trimmed down to the nubs or completely torn out and replaced.
+At some point in the years after his death the greenery were either trimmed down to the nubs (which , in the case of shrubs, can regrow) or completely torn out and replaced.

-What I’m thinking is this: why the hell would Elvis wait until the exact day of his funeral to fly off to parts unknown?
+Here’s what I’m thinking: why the hell would Elvis wait until the exact day of his funeral to fly off to parts unknown?
 Anyone trying to fake their own death would get the heck out of Dodge as soon as possible, before anyone notices the sandbags in the coffin.
+They’d be long gone, sitting on a beach while the trick went down.
 That’s what I’m saying.